rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 ## Overview
-This guide covers migrating from Drupal 6 to the modern News Platform (Spring Boot + MySQL 8).
+This guide covers migrating from Drupal 6 to the modern Phoebe CMS (Spring Boot + MySQL 8).

 **Process:** Drupal 6 dump → MySQL 5.7 container → normalize with SQL scripts → MySQL 8.0